Making the most of the theme editor

 Press the Add Preview button:

-Pick a scene that has a Control root nodes and a few controls, and you'll see a new tab.
-Here, I use a custom scene to see a button, and my custom button next to each other:
+Pick a scene that has a Control root node and a few controls, and you'll see a new tab.
+Here, I use a custom scene to see a button and my custom button next to each other:

 StyleBoxes: the cornerstone of your theme